uhnomoli/mynt/docs/_posts/2014-07-27-Whats-new-in-mynt-v0.3.md

 # Markup pages

-Also new in v0.3 is the ability to write pages in supported markup languages.
+Also new in v0.3 is the ability to write pages in the supported markup languages.
 All that's required to do so is a YAML frontmatter with the `layout` attribute set.
 Be sure to check out the new [pages][pages] section of the quickstart guide for more information.

 # And more